1 Introduction

 2 Complaint Handling

 2.1 We will try to put matters right quickly, so encourage early reporting.
 We will deal with complaints as fairly as possible, investigating issues raised in an appropriate manner.
-Issues must be documented accurately, so all complaints are to be made in writing, by letter or email.
+Issues must be documented accurately, so all complaints are to be made by letter, email or phone.
 We record all complaints and will try to use them as an opportunity to learn and improve.

-2.2 Valid complaints submitted will be acknowledged within two working days of receipt and an update provided within 15 working days.
-If it is not possible to resolve the complaint within that time, further updates will be provided every 15 working days until the investigation is complete, or has been escalated.
+2.2 Valid complaints submitted will be acknowledged within five working days of the complaint being received.
+Investigation and a written response will follow within ten working days of the complaint being acknowledged.
+If it is not possible to resolve the complaint within that time, we will contact you.

 2.4 If it is not possible to resolve the complaint internally then the Housing Ombudsman has an external complaints process.

-2.7 All complaints will be dealt with confidentially but in certain circumstances details may have to be disclosed in order to carry out a proper investigation.
+2.6 All complaints will be dealt with confidentially, but in certain circumstances, details may have to be disclosed in order to carry out a proper investigation.
+You can make the complaint yourself, or somebody else can make a complaint on your behalf.
+Where representatives are involved, data sharing consent will be required.

 3 Outcomes